secworks/sha256/README.md

 - sha256_w_mem.v - W message block memort and expansion logic.
 - sha256_k_constants.v - K constants ROM memory.

 The top level entity is called sha256_core.
+This entity has wide interfaces (512 bit block input, 256 bit digest).
+In order to make it usable you probably want to wrap the core with a bus interface.

-Unless you want to provide your own interface you also need to select one top level wrapper.
+Unless you want to provide your own interface you therefore also need to select one top level wrapper.
 There are two wrappers provided:
 - sha256.v - A wrapper with a 32-bit memory like interface.
-- wb_sha256.v - A wrapper that implement a [Wishbone](http://opencores.org/opencores,wishbone) interface.
+- wb_sha256.v - A wrapper that implements a [Wishbone](http://opencores.org/opencores,wishbone) interface.

 ***Do not include both wrappers in the same project.***